Cello suites (Britten)

 The cello suites by Benjamin Britten (Opp.
 72, 80, and 87) are a series of three compositions for solo cello, dedicated to Mstislav Rostropovich.
 The suites were the first original solo instrumental music that Britten wrote for and dedicated to Rostropovich, but Britten had earlier composed a cadenza for Joseph Haydn's Cello Concerto in C major, for Rostropovich, in 1964.
-Rostropovich gave the first performances of each work, and recorded Suites Nos 1 and 2 commercially.
+Rostropovich gave the first performances of each work, and recorded Suite No. 1 and 2 commercially.

 Cello Suite No. 1, Op.
 72

 Britten wrote the First Suite at the end of 1964.
 The premiere was at the Aldeburgh Festival on 27 June 1965.
 The suite is in nine movements, played without pause: